 Lymph/immune system issues (chronic fatigue or HIV/AIDS)

-Nervous system conditions (herpes or Parkinson's disease)
+Nervous system conditions (Parkinson's disease)

 Respiratory system issues (asthma)

 Are there different kinds of massage/bodywork and Light Touch Therapy?

 There are numerous types of massage/bodywork; various techniques utilize different strokes, including basic rubbing strokes, stationary touch, rocking movement, posture and movement re-education, application of pressure to specific points, and more.
 We can discuss which methods may be most appropriate for you.

 What should I do during the massage/bodywork or Light Touch Therapy session?